 Bookmark this page, because we’re going to keep adding to it.
 By the time we’re done, there will be a lot of spring break activities listed here.
-And keep scrolling past the list of spring break events to see some really fun ideas for your spring break vacation.
+And keep scrolling to see the day-by-day list of spring break events to see some really fun ideas for your spring break vacation.

 We’ve divided the list into sections to make it easier to find what you’re looking for: Wichita Attractions, Spring Break Camps, Spring Break Events, Indoor Activities, Outdoor Activities.

 p.s.
 In every post I link to more information or give a phone number you can call.
 Please double-check all the details before you head out.